bee-reenu/Whatsapp-clone/README.md

   - Basic profile view.
 - **Chat Functionality (if implemented):**
   - Displaying a list of chats.
-  - Sending and receiving text messages (may be simulated or connected to a backend).
   - Displaying message timestamps.
 - **Status Functionality (if implemented):**
-  - Viewing status updates from contacts (may be static or simulated).
+  - Viewing status updates from contacts
 - **Calls Functionality (if implemented):**
-  - Displaying a list of call logs (may be static or simulated).
+  - Displaying a list of call logs
 - **UI Elements and Design:**
   - Utilizing Flutter widgets to create a user-friendly interface.
   - Adhering to a design similar to WhatsApp (colors, icons, layout).
-- **State Management (Specify the state management solution used, e.g., Provider, BLoC, Riverpod, setState):**
-  - [Mention the state management approach used and why.]
-- **Other Features (if any):**
-  - [List any other specific features you implemented.]

 ## Features Planned (List any features you intended to implement but haven't yet)